SNUPEL/2025_BRP_RL/README.md

 #### 3.1 Simulated Greedy Placement
 - Greedy placement algorithm based on retireval simulation
-    - **Placement candidate**:
+    - **Placement rule**:
-        - nodes representing location which contain current transporter information
+        - Temporarily place the block in each candidate location
-        - edges representing blocks with origin and destination by disjunctive edge
+        - Simulate the retrieval of all earlier outbound blocks
-    - **Crystal graph convolutional neural network**: graph neural network that suitable for encoding edge attributed graph
+        - Calculate the average number of relocations

 #### 3.2  Graph reinforcement learning

 ##### 3.2.1 State